gravitational/teleport-cluster-terraform/README.md

 This cluster makes use of several AWS technologies, provisioned and configured using Terraform.

+This module is very similar functionally to the [ha-autoscale-cluster example](https://github.com/gravitational/teleport/tree/master/examples/aws/terraform/ha-autoscale-cluster) with updates to be used as a Terraform module and support Terraform 1.0+.

 ## Example module usage

 Write this content to `main.tf` in the directory where you want to keep your Terraform configs.